MichaelTheSynthCat/Blockalypse/README.md

 # Blockalypse
-A Tetris game bringing CO-OP and other innovative mechanics to this classic game.
+A Tetris-like game bringing CO-OP and other innovative gamemodes to this classic game.